Christmas Message 1999

 The “Adam Smith Problem” is the name given to an argument that arose among German scholars during the second half of the nineteenth century concerning the compatibility of the conceptions of human nature advanced in, respectively, Adam Smith's Theory of Moral Sentiments (1759) and his Wealth of Nations (1776).
 During the twentieth century these arguments were forgotten but the problem lived on, the consensus now being that there is no such incompatibility, and therefore no problem.
 Rather than rehearse the arguments for and against compatibility and incompatibility, this paper returns to the German writers of the 1850s–1890s and demonstrates that their engagement in this argument represents the foundation of modern Smith scholarship.
 It is shown that the “problem” was not simply a mistake best forgotten, but the first sustained scholarly effort to understand the importance of Smith's work, an effort that lacked any parallel in English commentary of the time.
 By the 1890s British writers, overwhelmingly ignorant of German commentary, assumed that there was little more to be said about Smith's work.
 Belated international familiarity with this German “Problem” played a major role in transforming Smith from a simple partisan of free trade into a theorist of commercial society and human action.

 Anyway, I always wonder what Adam Smith would say about hedge funds.
 Especially around Christmas.
-Many American citizens find this next item hard to believe, but, capitalism comes in many flavors and the American interpretation is the most greedy.
+Many American citizens find this next item hard to believe, but capitalism comes in many flavors and the American interpretation is the greediest.
 What is practiced in Europe is closer to what Adam Smith had in mind (capitalism blended with socialism).
 What is practiced in China (state sponsored capitalism) is very different and yet Chinese citizens are required to pay income taxes in order to help defray the costs of their system.
 China collects corporate taxes as well.
 But here's the kicker: many pieces of the Chinese financial system were copied from western governments after China paid to have more than 1.3 million students educated in America and Europe, then return home to advise the Chinese government.
-This is how Deng Xiaoping moved more that 350 million Chinese citizens from rural poverty into the middle class so quickly.
+This is how Deng Xiaoping moved more that 350 million Chinese citizens from poverty into the middle class so quickly.
+Update: by 2020 the total number exceeds 700 million.

-From the CBC: Ideas and 'Ideas in the Afternoon'
+From the CBC program: 'Ideas' (and 'Ideas in the Afternoon')

 Reclaiming Marxism in an Age of Meaningless Work (2019-06-14)